swax/NAISYS/docs/019-voice-agent.md

 - Links to jump to Y's chat or run log.
 - A hang-up button.

+The mic button has two entry points, both rendered to the right of the send button:

-The mic button on `ChatThread.tsx` is the **entry point**: it starts a session into the floating control, seeded with the page's `{agent}` as X and the `{participant}` as Y. It's enabled only in a 1:1 chat with a NAISYS agent; in human-only or multi-agent threads it stays visible but disabled, with a tooltip explaining why (Phase 1 operates exactly one agent).
-Silently hiding it taught operators wrong things about when voice is available.
+- `ChatThread.tsx` — opens a **chat-mode** session, seeded with the page's `{agent}` as X and the `{participant}` as Y. Enabled only in a 1:1 chat with a NAISYS agent; in human-only or multi-agent threads it stays visible but disabled, with a tooltip explaining why (Phase 1 operates exactly one agent).
+- `AgentRuns.tsx` — opens a **console-mode** session, seeded with `admin` as X and the page's `{agent}` as Y. This is the more verbose mode — full toolset, full run-log narration — intended for an operator who is already looking at the live log.
+Not gated on `shellModel`: the run-command tools dispatch through the host's NAISYS shell wrapper, which every running agent has regardless of whether it also has an LLM driving its own loop (e.g. the admin agent itself, which runs with `shellModel: "none"`).

+Silently hiding either taught operators wrong things about when voice is available.

 The session machinery lives in a `VoiceSession` class held by a `VoiceSessionContext` provider at the app root.
 Each call is one instance with its own `AbortController`.
 The